Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Methodology

-In this section, we present our method that specifically targets the challenges for M-LSTF.
-Our approach is based upon the Transformer architecture; we aim to enhance Transformer models on M-LSTF problems by making improvements from both the architectural and training optimization prospects.
-The overview of our approach is illustrated in Figure~\ref{model}.
-Our model comprises three major elements, namely the input embedding, the main Transformer-based model and the memory component, whereby we propose to train the model based on a progressive strategy.
-A description of the first two units is presented in the \S~\ref{basemodel}, and the memory component is described in the remaining subsections.
+In this section, we present our solutions to revitalize transformer-based systems that specifically target the challenges faced by LTSF.
+Our approach is based upon the Transformer architecture; we aim to enhance Transformer models on LTSF problems by making improvements to mitigate data redundancy from both training optimization prospects and the architecture.
+The overview of our approach is illustrated in Figure.\ref{model}.
+Our model comprises three major elements, namely the input embedding, the main Transformer-based model, and the seasonal memory component, whereby we propose to train the model based on a progressive training strategy.
+We first introduce the background of employing Transformer models for LTSF and then describe the training strategy.
+The seasonal memory component is described in the remaining subsections.